e-clearing-net/OCHP/OCHP.md

 ### CdrStatusType *enum*

 Reflects the current status of the CDR.
 This is reflecting the status of internal processing in the clearing house.
-The value must not be changed by the partner's systems directly.
-Implicit changes are made while uploading, approving or declining CDRs.
+The value cannot be changed by the partner's systems directly.
+Implicit changes are made while uploading (including revised, rejected CDRs), approving or declining CDRs.

  Value           |  Description
 :----------------|:-------------
- new             |  A new CDR before upload to the CHS. accepted        |  An uploaded CDR was accepted by the CHS as plausible. rejected        |  The checked CDR again rejected by the CHS and is to be archived. owner declined  |  The CDR was declined by the owner (EVSP). approved        |  The CDR was approved by the owner (EVSP).
+ new             |  A new CDR before upload to the CHS. accepted        |  An uploaded CDR was accepted by the CHS as plausible. rejected        |  The checked CDR again rejected by the CHS and is to be archived. declined	 	 |  The CDR was declined by the owner (EVSP). approved        |  The CDR was approved by the owner (EVSP). revised		 |  The CDR was revised by the CPO and uploaded again.
+Only previously accepted or declined CDRs can be revised.

 ### CDRInfo *class*